Redesigning Multi-Scale Neural Network for Crowd Counting: Related works

 \subsection{Estimation targets in crowd counting}

 Traditional methods in crowd counting use handcrafted features such as edges and textures to predict crowd counts globally or locally in images~\cite{chan2009iccv,paul2017iccvw,lu2017plantmethod}.
 These features were later replaced by the deep representations in DNNs~\cite{chen2012bmvc,shang2016icip}.
 In contrast to the crowd count estimation, Lempitsky \etal\cite{lempitsky2010nips} proposed to estimate a density map of a crowd image whose integral over the image gives the total count.
 A density map encodes the spatial information of pedestrians.
 Estimating it in a DNN is more robust than simply estimating the crowd count~\cite{zhang2016cvpr}.
-It is thus the most commonly used estimation target in modern crowd counting~\cite{onoro2016eccv,sindagi2017iccv,li2018cvpr,xu2019iccv}.
+It is thus the most commonly used estimation target in modern crowd counting~\cite{onoro2016eccv,sindagi2017iccv,li2018cvpr,xu2019iccv,zhao2022tmm,du2023aaai}.
 Recently, some approaches of crowd count estimation have become repopularised~\cite{xiong2019iccv,liu2020eccv}.
 For instance, Xiong \etal\cite{xiong2019iccv} utilized the theory of `divide-and-conquer' to construct a neural network which classifies local counts into different intervals.
 There also exist some other estimation targets in crowd counting.
 For instance, detection-based methods regress bounding boxes of pedestrians in crowd images~\cite{liu2018cvpr,lian2019cvpr,liushi2019cvpr, liu2020acmmm}.
 In addition, auxiliary information,~\eg multiple views~\cite{zhang2021cvpr,qiu2019icme}, depth images~\cite{lian2019cvpr}, thermal images~\cite{liu2021cvpr} and unlabelled images~\cite{liu2018bcvpr,cheng2019iccv,zhao2020eccv}, is also leveraged to help crowd counting.
 Our work estimates a density map and generates a local counting map on top of it.
-For the latter, we introduce a relative local counting loss which operates on a series of non-overlapping and hard-predicted regions in the image.
-Together with the conventional density estimation loss~\cite{zhang2016cvpr}, we for the first time enable a joint optimization on both the crowd density map and the local counting map.
+For the latter, we introduce a relative local counting loss to compare the predicted counts between local regions. ~\miaojing{Some recent methods also exploit the relations between crowd counts from overlapped local regions in unlabeled images~\cite{liu2018bcvpr} or from global images without the supervision of person locations~\cite{yang2020eccv}.
+Different from them, our relative local counting operates on a series of non-overlapping and hard-predicted regions in labeled images.} Together with the conventional density estimation loss~\cite{zhang2016cvpr}, we for the first time enable a joint optimization on both the crowd density map and the local counting map.